johannschopplich/kirbyup/README.md

 kirbyup src/index.js
 ```

-The final panel plugin will be bundled, minified, and written into the current directory as `./index.js`.
+The final panel plugin will be bundled, minified, and written into the current directory as `./index.js` and `./index.css`.

 ## Built-in Features